- Aim and Scope

 All reviewers must know that they are only mandated to review substances, not manuscript layout or language spelling.
 The layout will be completed by a copy editor, while a copy editor or language proofreader will check language spelling and grammatical errors.

 All reviewers cannot disclose the confidentiality of author information.

-All reviewers can decline the offer from the editorial office to review the manuscript if they think there will be a potential conflict of interest between reviewer and author.
+All reviewers can decline the offer from the editorial office to review the manuscript if they think there will be a potential conflict of interest between the reviewer and the author.
 They can also decline the offer to review the manuscript if they believe their review work will not help authors to enrich the substance of the manuscript.